logo

 ;-)

 About the comic: I have always wanted to draw for the public.
 Although I think I might be better at taking photos. . .
 Anyway, I started this finally because I had a good idea, and I put it to paper, and then put it in a LiveJournal.
 That would be the first strip.
-My bf works for a major multinational company, and they do things a little bit differently than normal, rational humans would.
+My bf, at the time, worked for a major multinational company, and they do things a little bit differently than normal, rational humans would.
 But that's what all major international companies do. . .
 So, I finally started the comic.
 But no one cared.
 So I put it on its own website.
 And took everything out of the old LiveJournal.
 And still no one cared.
 So I thought about a revamp.
 I thought that maybe if I could make a comic with an actual story and plot and main characters and stuff, that people would care.
 But I just don't have the attention span for it.
 I think of too many plots, and they all sound really great in my head. . .
 And then the next plot springs to mind before I can write down the first one. . .
 Oi.
 I guess I'm just not good at sequential art.
 But I'm trying (very trying).

 Bakurestu Con